Funeral insurance for pensioners - Compare your options from leading Australian insurers, with no medical required

-Funeral insurance provides a lump sum payment to cover the cost of ones funeral and any other minor final expenses that may need to be covered following ones death.
+Funeral insurance for pensioners provides a lump sum payment to cover the cost of ones funeral and any other minor final expenses that may need to be covered following ones death.
 Policy owners can cover final expenses at a stage in their life where they have reduced financial obligations making funeral insurance worth considering for pensioners.
 Funeral Insurance will usually let people make ongoing contributions for their cover until the age of 90.
 After this period, the cover will remain in place for free.
 In comparison to other types of life insurance, the application process for funeral insurance is generally much more straightforward with reduced medical or occupation underwriting usually required.
 However, it is critical that people taking out cover ensure they do not end up paying more in premiums then they would actually spend on a funeral.

 This article will outline the key benefits of funeral insurance for pensioners and what to look out for when taking out cover.